tfabris/BlueGigaEmpeg/README.md

   BlueGigaEmpeg module is lit.
 If the stereo offers you a list of devices to pair with, then look for the device "empeg Car" and pair it.

+  - Some car stereos will allow you to pair without needing to press the recessed RESET/PAIR button on the BlueGigaEmpeg.
+For stereos with this capability, you will be able to see and select the "empeg Car" from the list of nearby devices, even when the blue LED on the BlueGigaEmpeg is not lit.
+If this is the case, it is still OK to press the button, the pairing should succeed whether you press the button or not.

 - Your car stereo might put up a random number on the screen and prompt you to confirm that number on the device.
 If it does, the BlueGigaEmpeg will automatically confirm that number for you.